AudreyCipres/me/set2/readme.md

-"platform.uname" unveils the underlying features of the platform or device in a namedtuple() through 6 attributes Tuples = used to store items in a single variable, e.g. n = (5, 8, 10,15) is a 4-tuple bool(x) creates a Boolean that classifies x as TRUE and if else then FALSE
+"platform.uname" unveils the underlying features of the platform or device in a namedtuple() through 6 attributes Tuples = used to store items in a single variable, e.g. n = (5, 8, 10,15) is a 4-tuple bool(x) creates a Boolean that classifies x as TRUE and if else then FALSE x.append, when done on a variable under a certain range, creates a list that adds on similar items to the first value (e.g. [0, 1, 2, 3, 4, 5])